Unified greedy approximability beyond submodular maximization

 \begin{defn} The function $f\colon2^{\U}\rightarrow\R_{\geq0}$ is (weakly) $\gamma$-$\alpha$-\textit{augmentable} for $\gamma\in(0,1]$ and $\alpha\geq\gamma$ if, for all sets $X\subseteq\U$ ($X\in\{\greedyset_{0},...,\greedyset_{\lastk}\}$) and all $Y\subseteq\U$ with $Y\nsubseteq X$, there exists $y\in Y$ with

 \end{defn}

 Note that we need to consider the weak variant of this definition if we hope to encompass the class $\srfuncs_{\gamma}$, which enforces its defining property only for ``greedy sets'', however, any upper bound on the approximation ratio immediately carries over to the same bound in the stronger definition.
+Also note that $\gamma$-$\alpha$-augmentability only requires $\alpha\geq\gamma$, unlike $\alpha$-augmentability where $\alpha\geq1$.
+This is in line with the definitions of $\alpha$-augmentability where $\gamma=1$ and of the submodularity ratio where $\alpha=\gamma$.
 We let $\gafuncs_{\gamma,\alpha}$ denote the set of all weakly $\gamma$-$\alpha$-augmentable functions.
 The first part of our main result is that this set encompasses all functions in $\srfuncs_{\gamma}\cup\augfuncs_{\alpha}\cup\rqfuncs_{q}$ and captures additional functions (cf.~Figure~\ref{fig:classes}).
 Formally, we show the following (cf.~Propositions~\ref{prop:gamma-alpha_unifies_alpha_and_submod-ratio} and~\ref{prop:F_separates_gam-alph-aug}). \begin{thm} For every $\gamma,q\in(0,1]$, every $\gamma'\in(0,1)$, every $\alpha\geq1$, and every $\alpha'\geq\gamma'$, it holds that

 \end{thm}